PatrickKollman/Automated-Audio-Captioning-and-Language-Based-Audio-Retrieval/task1_audio_captioning/README.md

 The first step in running the baseline system is to clone this repository on your computer.

-This operation will create a `dcase-project` directory at the current location, with the contents of this repository.
-The `dcase-project` will be referred to as the root directory in the rest of this readme.

 Next, a recent version of PyTorch is required to run the system.

 A transformers library will need to be installed as well